IndrekV/easy-smooth-scroll-links/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =

-*Fix: wp enqueue script error  when turning WP_DEBUG mode on
+*NEW: Added the possibility to show hash tag in addressbar